arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system/content.md

 In order to monitor the daily trend of the valve's active time on Arduino IoT Cloud, the accumulated time is reset each day at midnight.

-The `valvesHandler()` function activates, deactivates and keeps the active time of each zone valve.
+The `valvesHandler()` function activates, deactivates and keeps track of the active time of each zone valve.

 ```arduino
 void loop() {